Hong Kong to vaccinate 3-year-olds amid new COVID-19 surge

 Authorities have imposed lockdowns on residential buildings wherever clusters of infections are identified, and have already banned public dining after 6 p.m.
 Only vaccinated people will be permitted in shopping malls and supermarkets, while places of worship, hair salons and other businesses have been ordered to close.

-Immunizations using Chinese Sinopharm vaccine for children aged 3 and up will start being administered on Tuesday.
+Immunizations using Chinese maker Sinovac’s vaccine for children aged 3 and above will start being administered on Tuesday.
+Previously, the age limit was 5 years old.
 Hong Kong has fully vaccinated 73% of its eligible population, not including children.

 With a population of about 7.5 million, Hong Kong currently has more than 7,000 people being treated for COVID-19 or awaiting admission to hospitals.